FAQ’s Cesar Ramirez

 I’ve read or heard that you can grow good crops without a soil test, is this true?
 Cesar Ramirez

 This is absolutely correct.
 From the many soil tests we perform each year, we have found that generally one gardener or mini farmer in 50 has balanced soil nutrients.
 Even fewer have soil organic matter, soil oxygen, and soil moisture in balance.
 The majority of unbalanced conditions result from excessive applications of various fertilizers and improper cultivation practices.
 These factors can reduce crop quality and result in lower yields.

-What do you test for? michael
+What do you test for?
+Cesar Ramirez

 Our basic program includes the analysis of over 18 different areas of your soil, including organic matter and cultivation practices.
 Our trace mineral testing includes most all trace elements affecting plant growth.
 Optional and special testing is also available for individual specific needs.
 Please refer to our price list for specific services.